spite/THREE.MeshLine/README.md

 scene.add(mesh)
 ```

+##### Add raycast support

-You can optionally add raycast support with the following.
+Raycast can be optionally added by overwriting `mesh.raycast` with the one that meshline provides.

 ```jsx
 import { raycast } from 'meshline'